openstack-archive/fuel-library/docs/pages/production-considerations/0020-deployment-pipeline.rst

 --------------------------

   Because Puppet is additive only, there is no ability to revert changes as you would in a typical application deployment.
-  If a change needs to be backed out, you must explicitly add configuration to reverse it, check this configuration in, and promote it to production using the pipeline.
-This meant that if a breaking change did get deployed into production, typically a manual fix was applied, with the proper fix subsequently checked into version control.
+  If a change needs to be backed out, you must explicitly add a configuration to reverse it, check this configuration in, and promote it to production using the pipeline.
+This means that if a breaking change did get deployed into production, typically a manual fix was applied, with the proper fix subsequently checked into version control.

   Fuel combines the ability to isolate code changes while developing with minimizing the headaches associated